Opentrons/opentrons/api/docs/v2/writing.rst

 If you have a full protocol, wrapped inside a ``run`` function, defined in a Jupyter cell you can also use :py:meth:`opentrons.simulate.simulate` as described above to simulate the protocol.

 These instructions also work on the OT-2's Jupyter notebook.
+This can also be used in the Python interactive shell.

 Configuration and Local Storage